carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 Distributed-Memory multiproccessing predates shared-memory multiproccessing, and is more common with classical high performance applications.

-Number of tasks to use is specified by the Slurm option `--ntasks`, because tasks do not share memory you will also likely want to specify memory using `--mem-per-cpu` rather than `--mem`.
-Unless otherwise specified, each task will have `--cpus-per-task=2` (the minimum amount).
+Number of tasks to use is specified by the Slurm option `--ntasks`, because the number of tasks ending up on one node is variable you should use `--mem-per-cpu` rather than `--mem` to ensure each task has enough.
+Tasks cannot share cores, this means in most circumstances leaving `--cpus-per-task` unspecified will get you `2`.

 {% include {{ site.snippets }}/parallel/mpi-example.snip %}

-Using a combination of Shared and Distrubuted memory is called _Hybrid Parallel_.
+Using a combination of Shared and Distributed memory is called _Hybrid Parallel_.

 {% include {{ site.snippets }}/parallel/hyb-example.snip %}